2018–19 Celtic F.C. season

 The 2018–19 season was Celtic's 130th season of competitive football.
-They competed in the Scottish Premiership, League Cup, Scottish Cup, UEFA Champions League and UEFA Europa League.
+They competed in the Scottish Premiership, Scottish Cup, League Cup, UEFA Champions League and UEFA Europa League.
 Celtic won all three domestic tournaments, completing an unprecedented treble treble.

 Pre-season and friendlies

 Celtic preceded the 2018–19 campaign with a pre-season tour of Austria, with matches against SK Vorwärts Steyr, Bohemians 1905, Blau-Weiß Linz and Sparta Prague.
 They also faced Shamrock Rovers and Standard Liège.

 Scottish Premiership

 The Scottish Premiership fixture list was announced on 15 June 2018.
-Celtic began their title defence against newly-promoted Livingston at Celtic Park.
+Celtic began their title defence against newly promoted Livingston at Celtic Park.

 Scottish League Cup

 On 29 July, Celtic were drawn to face Partick Thistle at Firhill Stadium in the second round of the 2018–19 Scottish League Cup.
 The League Cup holders progressed to the quarter-finals with a 3–1 victory over their city rivals.
 On 19 August, Celtic were drawn to face St Johnstone at McDiarmid Park in the quarter-finals.
 The Bhoys' trophy defence continued courtesy of a late Leigh Griffiths strike in Perth.
 On 26 September, Celtic were drawn to face Heart of Midlothian in the semi-finals.
 Goals from Scott Sinclair, James Forrest and Ryan Christie secured Celtic's place in the final, a third consecutive League Cup final and fifth consecutive domestic cup final in Brendan Rodgers' reign.
 On 2 December, Celtic won the Scottish League Cup for the third consecutive season, defeating Aberdeen 1–0 in the final.